 - Having a chaperone: If you are relatively new to bringing a power chair into a public bathroom, don’t be shy and have someone tag along with you.
 Even if you don’t plan on the person physically assisting you, you’ll have an extra voice to alert help in the event of an emergency.

-- WIDE REACHER GRABBER with a 2 and 1/2 inch jaw opening with interlocking tips for a secure grip.
-Plus it's easy to pull closed, even for people with low hand strength
+- THIS EXTRA HANDY TOOL doesn't fold and extends reach by 32 inches while magnetic tip picks up light metal objects.
+WIDE REACHER GRABBER has a 2 and 1/2 inch jaw opening with interlocking tips for a secure grip.
+It's easy to pull closed, even for those with limited mobile dexterity and hand strength

 3-in-1 commode with wheels: